WebAssembly Diversification for Malware Evasion: Experimental Methodology

 \subsection{Dataset Selection}

 To answer our research questions, we curate a dataset of WebAssembly malware.
 For this, we filter the wasmbench dataset of Hilbig \etal \cite{Hilbig2021AnES} to collect suspicious malware according to VirusTotal.
 The wasmbench dataset contains 8643 binaries collected from GitHub repositories and web pages in 2021.
 To our knowledge, this dataset is the newest and most exhaustive collection of real-world WebAssembly binaries.
-On August 2022, we pass the 8643 binaries of wasmbench to VirusTotal \cite{virustotal}, and we obtain 33 binaries marked as potentially dangerous by at least one antivirus vendor of VirusTotal.
-We use these 33 WebAssembly as the dataset to answer our research questions.
+On August 2022, we passed the 8643 binaries of wasmbench to VirusTotal \cite{virustotal}, and we 33 binaries were marked as potentially dangerous by at least one antivirus vendor of VirusTotal.
+All malware were marked as cryptojacking programs and we use these WebAssembly binaries to answer our research questions for cryptojakcing malware evasion.

 In \autoref{tab:the_33} we describe the 33 binaries detected as malware by VirusTotal.
-The table contains the following properties as columns: the identifier of the WebAssembly binary, its size in bytes, the number of instructions, the number of functions defined inside the binary and the number of VirusTotal vendors that detect the binary.
+The table contains the following properties as columns: the identifier of the WebAssembly binary which is the sha256 hash of its bytestream, its size in bytes, the number of instructions, the number of functions defined inside the binary and the number of VirusTotal vendors that detect the binary.
 The last column contains the origin of the binary according to the wasmbench dataset. \footnote{Binaries that could be found in a live webpage at the moment of this writing are marked with \live\ http:// .}

 The programs include between 30 and 70 functions, for a total number of instructions ranging from 30531 to 55839.
 The size of the programs ranges from 62 to 103 kilobytes.
 These binaries are detected as malicious by at least 1 antivirus, and at most 31.
 We have observed that 6 out of 33 binaries can be executed end-to-end.